• Skip to primary navigation

 Instructions

 1. Add all the ingredients (starting with lesser amounts) into a blender or food processor and blend until combined.
 Add more soy sauce or hot sauce to taste.
-If using as a dressing add 1-2 more tablespoon of water or until desired consistency.
+If using as a dressing add 1-2 more tbsp of water or until desired consistency.

 3. Use as a dipping sauce for spring rolls and potato wedges or dressings for wraps, sandwiches, salads, stir fries, noodle bowls, grain and buddha bowls!